svenkreiss/svenkreiss.github.io/content/pysparkling-streamprocessing.md

 Category: Tech
 Tags: data, Python, distributed
 Slug: streamprocessing-in-pysparkling
-Summary: Support for stream processing with discrete streams.
+Summary: pysparkling now supports stream processing with discrete streams, called DStream.
+This post shows a simple example that uses this new API.
 Status: published

 `pysparkling` is a native Python implementation of PySpark.
 Stream processing